CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 That should work and greet you with "Hello, world!"

 6\.
-After reboot, WSL2 can create some network problems for podman.
+After reboot, WSL2 can create some network problems for Podman.
 No problem for Debian on bare metal.
 But the script is ok to restart the pod and start the sshd server.
 So use it in both cases.
-We can simulate the WSL2 reboot in `powershell in windows`:
+We can simulate the WSL2 reboot in `Powershell in Windows`:

 ```powershell
 wsl --shutdown
 ```

-Before entering any podman command we need first to clean some temporary files, restart the pod and restart the SSH server.
+Before entering any Podman command we need first to clean some temporary files, restart the pod and restart the SSH server.
-In `host terminal` restart the pod after reboot:
+In the `host terminal` restart the pod after reboot:

 ```bash
 sh ~/rustprojects/docker_rust_development_install/rust_dev_pod_after_reboot.sh
 podman ps
 ```

 If the restart is successful every container will be started a few seconds.
-It is not enough for containers to be in status "created".
+It is not enough for containers to be in the status "created".
 Then just repeat the restart procedure.

 7\.
 Eventually you will want to remove the entire pod.
-Linux OCI containers and pods are ephemeral, it means just temporary.
+Linux OCI containers and pods are ephemeral, which means just temporary.
 But your code and data must persist.
-Before destroying the pod/containers, push your changes to github, because removing the pod it will destroy also all the data that is inside.
+Before destroying the pod/containers, push your changes to GitHub because removing the pod will destroy also all the data that is inside.
 Be careful !
-In `WSL2 terminal`:
+In the `WSL2 terminal`:

 ```bash
 podman pod rm -f rust_dev_pod